Ingredients

 Method

-- In the bowl of a stand mixer fitted with the whisk attachment, combine the flour, cocoa powder, brown sugar, baking soda, cinnamon, ginger, cloves, salt, and orange zest on low speed until evenly mixed.
+- In a stand mixer bowl fitted with the whisk attachment, combine flour, cocoa powder, brown sugar, baking soda, cinnamon, ginger, cloves, salt, and orange zest on low speed until mixed.

-- Add the butter pieces to the dry mixture and mix on medium-low speed until the texture becomes sandy and resembles fine meal, about 1 1/2 minutes.
-Then add the finely chopped chocolate and mix to incorporate.
+- Add cooled, cut butter pieces to the dry mixture and mix on medium-low speed until sandy, about 1 1/2 minutes.
+Add finely chopped chocolate and mix to incorporate.

-- In a small bowl, whisk together the egg and molasses until well combined.
+- In a small bowl, whisk together the egg and molasses until combined.

 - Replace the whisk with the paddle attachment.
 With the mixer running at low speed, slowly pour the molasses mixture into the flour mixture.
-Mix until the dough becomes moist, then increase the speed to medium and mix for about 15 seconds to fully combine.
+Mix until the dough is moist, then increase speed to medium and mix for about 15 seconds.

-- Scrape the dough onto a lightly floured surface.
-Divide it into two halves, wrap tightly in plastic wrap, and refrigerate for at least 1 hour until firm but not sticky.
+- Scrape the dough onto a floured surface, divide it in half, wrap tightly in plastic wrap, and refrigerate for at least 1 hour until firm but not sticky.

-- Working with one portion at a time, roll the dough between two sheets of parchment paper to about 1/4-inch thickness.
-Stack the rolled dough sheets on a baking tray and freeze for about 15 minutes until firm.
+- Roll one portion of the dough between parchment paper to about 1/4-inch thickness.
+Stack rolled dough sheets on a baking tray and freeze for about 15 minutes until firm.

-- Remove one dough sheet from the freezer to a floured surface, peel off the top parchment, flip the dough, discard the bottom parchment, and cut into 3 to 5-inch gingerbread people or festive shapes.
-Collect scraps for reuse.
+- Remove one dough sheet from the freezer to a floured surface, peel off the top parchment, flip the dough, discard the bottom parchment, and cut into 3 to 5-inch shapes.

 - Use a wide metal spatula to transfer cookies to prepared baking sheets, spacing them 3/4 inch apart.
 Return trays to freezer briefly to firm dough before baking.